You are here

 - Serving as an Expert Witness: Is there a Duty?
 CME

 Ethics Manual (CME/MOC)

 The ACP Ethics Manual is the core of College ethics policy.
 The seventh edition examines issues in medical ethics, reflecting on the ethical tenets of medicine and their application to emerging challenges while also revisiting older issues that are still very pertinent.
 It helps physicians be prepared to deal with ethical challenges: to identify and reaffirm the fundamentals of medical ethics—such as the patient-physician relationship—and apply principles and reasoned arguments in resolving dilemmas and in debate about ethics topics.

 A 25-question quiz module on the seventh edition of the Ethics Manual is available for up to 10 AMA PRA Category 1 CreditsTM and MOC Points.
 The activity is free for ACP members and Annals subscribers.

-Annals of Internal Medicine offers two CME/MOC activities for ACP members and Annals subscribers:
+Annals of Internal Medicine offers three CME/MOC activities for ACP members and Annals subscribers:

 Additional Ethics Case Studies

 - Confidentiality and Privacy: Beyond HIPAA to Honey, Can We Talk?

 - Secret Recordings of Office Visits by Patients